Why do we need a behaviour policy?

 To support the school’s values and expectations.To take an active and supportive interest in their child’s work and progress.
 To engage/communicate with the school as necessary.

 At Rossett School, through our curriculum, we teach students the above mentioned principles in all we do.
-Personal Development time, PSHE and citizenship address our ethos and expectations directly.
+Personal Development time, and the teaching of PSHE and Citizenship address our ethos and expectations directly.

 We believe that an appropriately structured curriculum and effective learning contribute to good behaviour.
 Thorough planning for the needs of individual students, the active involvement of students in their own learning and structured feedback all help to avoid the alienation and disaffection which can lie at the root of poor behaviour.
 It follows that lessons should have clear objectives which are understood by the students and differentiated to meet the needs of a range of abilities.
 Marking and record keeping can be used both as a supportive activity, providing feed-back to the students on their progress and achievements and as a signal that the student’s efforts are valued and progress matters.

-- Work over and above that expected from that student, or
+- Produced work over and above that expected from that student, or

-- We recognise, encourage and support students doing it right
+- We recognise, encourage and support students who are exemplifying Rossett expectations

-- We foster a cool to achieve ethos
+- We foster a positive achievement culture – it is ‘cool’ to achieve

-- We encourage staff to look for positives/’catch them doing it right
+- We encourage staff to look for positives – ’catch’ students doing the right thing

 - We acknowledge student achievement to Parent/Carers